ujwaldhakal/subscription-api/README.md

 * Could have fully gone with the CQRS but was more concern seperating out the bounded context
 * For high traffic we could have adopt the option like serverless & kubernetes in future where load balancer will distribute the app load among servers
 * Since the read and write has been seperated out it would be easier to cache the queries
-* Event driven pattern could have been used since there are less things to do so i didnt think of over engineering them
+* Event driven pattern could have been used.
+Since there are less things to do so, i didnt think of over engineering them